hashicorp/vagrant/website/source/docs/providers/configuration.html.md

 description: |-
-  While well-behaved Vagrant providers should work with any Vagrantfile with sane defaults, providers generally expose unique configuration options so that you can get the most out of each provider.
+  While well-behaved Vagrant providers should work with any Vagrantfile with sane defaults, providers generally expose unique configuration options so that you can get the most out of each provider
 ---

 # Configuration